NiharikaVadlamudi/MicrosoftSummerInternship2021-IC3-IDC/README.md

 - POST
     - Add new user to the database .
 - DELETE
-   - Delete the selected user .
+   - Delete the selected user (via ID) .